syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Stop-Errors-Thrown-when-Pasting-Larger-Clipboard-contents-in-Griddataboundgrid.md

 documentation: ug
 ---

-# Clipboard contents in Griddataboundgrid
+# Clipboard contents in Grid data bound grid

 IndexOutOfRangeException is thrown when trying to paste clipboard contents that are greater than the number of columns and rows that are available to accommodate the contents.
 To stop the exception, a condition check at Model.PasteCellText handler will do good.